 6. “Stricke des Todes hatten uns umfangen“

-This the core piece of the cantata (together with the subsequent choir)—and Christian Elsner gave an excellent performance here!
-The biggest part is a multi-role recitative—and the tenor (appropriately!) filled that with drama, gave almost a stage performance—vivid, dramatic, supported by the orchestra.
-Elsner explored the full scope of his voice, from brilliant, radiant Heldentenor to the softest sotto voce and falsetto, brilliantly switching between characters/roles—excellent: the dramatic climax!
+This the core piece of the cantata (together with the subsequent choir).
+And Christian Elsner gave an excellent performance here!
+The biggest part is a multi-role recitative.
+The tenor (appropriately!) filled that with drama, gave almost a stage performance: vivid, dramatic, supported by the orchestra.
+Elsner explored the full scope of his voice, from brilliant, radiant Heldentenor to the softest sotto voce and falsetto.
+He was brilliantly switching between characters/roles.
+That was excellent, the dramatic climax!
 In that scene, the soprano’s short response wasn’t as clean in the intonation as it should have been.

 7. “Die Nacht ist vergangen!“

-Excellent balance between choir and orchestra, even when both are pushing the volume to full fff—but equally excellent and controlled in the closing decrescendo!
+Excellent balance between choir and orchestra, even when both are pushing the volume to full fff.
+However, it was equally excellent and controlled in the closing decrescendo!

 8. Chorale “Nun danket alle Gott“

-Initially, this chorale is a cappella, and felt a bit too heavy, celebrated—compared to how Bach chorales are typically performed these days.
+Initially, this chorale is a cappella, and felt a bit too heavy, celebrated.
+Especially compared to how Bach chorales are typically performed these days.
 However, homogeneity, articulation, phrasing and dynamics were excellent, the singing expressive, “talking”.
-The question of tempo resolves itself, as in the second verse the orchestra joins in, and that does not allow for a faster pace, really.
-So, in the aftermath, it all made sense and seemed to be the way the composer intended: a really great, heart-warming chorale!
+The question of tempo resolves itself, as in the second verse the orchestra joins in.
+And that does not allow for a faster pace, really.
+So, in the aftermath, it all made sense and seemed to be the way the composer intended.
+A really great, heart-warming chorale!